How to Find Wholesale Suppliers for Your Vintage Booth Business

 4. Request references from other booth vendors

-5. Start with small test order
+5. Start with a small test order

 Should I buy from China-based wholesalers?